-If you are planning to buy a property with your partner, or are already living with them in a property that one of you owns, you should consider having a ‘Living Together’ or ‘Cohabitation’ Agreement which clearly records what property you each own at the start of your relationship and how you intend to manage your finances such as paying the mortgage while you are living together.
+If you are planning to buy a property with your partner, or are already living with them in a property that one of you owns, you should consider having a Living Together Agreement or Cohabitation Agreement which clearly records what property you each own at the start of your relationship and how you intend to manage your finances such as paying the mortgage while you are living together.

 The best way to avoid this difficulty and uncertainty is to enter into a Cohabitation Agreement, which you can update to record any change in your intentions during your relationship.
-This is a document which clearly records your circumstances and intentions, including:
+This is a document that clearly records your circumstances and intentions, including:

-1. What property you each own at the start of your relationship;
+- What property you each own at the start of your relationship;

-3. Who will be responsible for any mortgage payments and other outgoings and whether you intend this to be reflected in the shares you will have in any property you own if you separate.
+- Who will be responsible for any mortgage payments and other outgoings and whether you intend this to be reflected in the shares you will have in any property you own if you separate.

-4. Whether having children together will change how you intend to share or own your property;
+- Whether having children together will change how you intend to share or own your property;

-5. How you would intend to divide your property and other financial assets if you separate.
+- How you would intend to divide your property and other financial assets if you separate.

 At David Gray, we have solicitors who are specialists in the law affecting people who are Cohabiting and we can advise you on all aspects whether you are planning to live together or already doing so.
 Some of our cohabitation specialists are also trained Collaborative lawyers and we can offer you this option to use to agree to the terms of your agreement.